Ezra-brm/Ezra/README.md

 - 👋 Hi, I’m @Ezra-brm
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning how to codes.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github examples.
-- 📫 How to reach me ...
+- 📫 How to reach me ..

 <!---
 Ezra-brm/Ezra-brm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.